gosub-com/Zurfur/README.md

 * Span can be stored on the heap, also without tearing
 * Garbage collection can use reference counting without an interlock

-Javascript has done pretty well with the single threaded model.
+JavaScript has done pretty well with the single threaded model.
 IO is async and doesn't block.
 Long CPU bound tasks can be offloaded to a web worker.
 Zurfur will stick to the single-threaded model for now.